FreeTubeApp/FreeTube/README.md

 > Don't forget to check out the [rules](https://docs.freetubeapp.io/community/matrix/) before joining.

 ## Donate
-If you enjoy using FreeTube, you're welcome to leave a donation using the following methods.
+If you enjoy using FreeTube, you're welcome to leave a donation using the following method.

 * Bitcoin Address: `1Lih7Ho5gnxb1CwPD4o59ss78pwo2T91eS`